 Many of us are familiar with treatment regimens for knee and hand arthritis.
 But when it comes to arthritis in the hip, it seems like all you can do is wait out the pain until it’s time for a total hip replacement.
 Well, times have changed — and for the better.

 While there’s technically no cure for hip osteoarthritis, you have a plethora of treatment options available to you.
-They slow the progression of the joint disease and reduce the pain you feel every day well before you would need to go under the knife.
+These treatments help ease the pain of the joint disease and improve the function of the joint so you can live a more functional life.

 Below, we discuss what causes osteoarthritis in the hip and why that informs which treatments — both surgical and non-surgical — are best to treat your joint.

 What Causes Osteoarthritis in the Hip?

 In general, osteoarthritis (OA) is the degradation of the cartilage in your joints.
 Even today, modern medicine doesn’t know exactly what prompts this disease to occur, but experts postulate it’s some combination of wear and tear over the years with factors like your injury history, age, sex, genetics, or a growth abnormality.

 While osteoarthritis can occur in just about any joint, it most commonly affects the ankles, knees, and hips — all weight-bearing joints.
 These parts of your body carry most of your weight when standing or in motion, and they absorb the shock of running or jumping.
 Hence, your body weight is known to be a significant risk factor in the development of OA.